 The payday loan industry will always have to deal with regulations and Government Oversight.
 We know this is the case more than ever here in Ohio.
 Over the past decade, we’ve seen new rules come on board.
 It’s ideal to offer loans with low rates and fees, but that’s not always possible.
 Most politicians and consumers don’t see how much fraud companies deal with regarding payday lending and car title loan applications.

 Many lenders have software to check for fraud and theft.
 These underwriting tools can detect fraudulent applications.
-But there are always loans that slip through.
-The majority of these payday loans and vehicle equity loans will never be paid off because they were taken out fraudulently.
-Another reason for high rates is the fact that many consumers can’t get a loan through traditional means.
-Most have of bad credit and other underwriting issues.
-A large amount of payday loans and installment loans end up in default and the direct lender needs to write down the loan when it becomes delinquent.
+But there are always those that slip through.
+Many of these payday and vehicle equity loans will never be paid off because they were issued with little hope of repayment.
+Another reason for high rates is that many consumers can’t get a payday loan through traditional means.
+Most of these applicants have bad credit and other issues that cause problems during underwriting.
+It’s long been known that a large number of payday loans and installment loans end up in default.
+Often, the direct lender needs to write off the loan when it becomes delinquent.

 A few years back, Regulators implemented a project to curb interest rate increases among payday loan companies in Ohio.
 They passed the Ohio Short Term Lender Law.
 This legislation aimed to cap loan amounts, payment duration, and interest rates.
 The STLA was successful as it led to increased oversight of the payday loan industry.
 But we’ve seen many payday lending and car title loan companies as many small pawnshops and businesses had to either register as a lender or shut down.
 Most companies that funded loans in Ohio and shut down had a physical storefront operation.